kool-dev/kool/docs/1-Getting-Started/1-Installation.md

 To check if everything looks good simply run **kool** to see the list of available commands.

-## Updating kool to a newer version
+## Updating to a newer version

-When a new version is released you can obtain it with the builtin command:
+When a new version is released you can obtain it with the builtin command `self-update`:

 ```bash
 sudo kool self-update